-TMP206 Business Ethics 5 Credits
+TMP134 Business Ethics 3 Credits

-This hybrid course provides the student with knowledge of basic business and ethical concepts needed in the massage therapy profession.
+This course provides the student with knowledge of basic business and ethical concepts needed in the massage therapy profession.
 Topics include common business practices and structures; advantages and disadvantages of being self-employed; basic principles of accounting and bookkeeping; and federal, state, and local regulations as they apply to massage therapy.
-Written and verbal communication will be analyzed to enhance student professionalism.
-Students will continue to explore the professional relationship, and legal and ethical boundaries associated with the massage therapy profession.
+Students will complete a career portfolio to prepare for graduation and future employment opportunities.
+In addition, students will continue to explore the professional relationship, and legal and ethical boundaries associated with the massage therapy profession.